Falling Creek Camp

 Backpacking instructors at Falling Creek are able to spend time enjoying the rugged beauty of Western North Carolina firsthand, admiring waterfalls, open vistas, rhododendron tunnels, and hardwood stands dating back hundreds of years.
 Throughout the summer you’ll lead a variety of trips, ranging from short half-day adventures to epic five-day expeditions.

-Each member of our Backpacking and Hiking staff become Wilderness First Responder certified, and will learn valuable knowledge of the local area.
-We hike in beautiful and famous locations near Falling Creek, like Pisgah and Nantahala National Forest, the Appalachian Trail, the Art Loeb Trail, and Joyce Kilmer Memorial Forest.
+Each member of our Backpacking and Hiking staff becomes Wilderness First Responder certified, and will learn valuable knowledge of the local area.
+We hike in beautiful and famous locations near Falling Creek, including Pisgah and Nantahala National Forest, the Appalachian Trail, the Art Loeb Trail, and Joyce Kilmer Memorial Forest.

 While you are welcome to bring any of your own gear, we provide all the supplies and gear you’ll need for backpacking.